Ultimate Rewards Transfer Partners (2020)

 On many trips, Hyatt "award" nights provide significantly more value than the 1.5 cents per point you'd get by booking travel on the Chase website.
-And because Hyatt doesn't adjust the award pricing or limit availability, it is much easier to use Hyatt points for hotel nights than to use frequent flyer miles for award tickets.
+And because Hyatt doesn't significantly adjust the award pricing or limit availability during periods of high demand, it is much easier to use Hyatt points for hotel nights than to use frequent flyer miles for award tickets.

-- It is not hard to receive values of 1.75 cents per point on Hyatt award nights.
-When hotel prices are higher than normal, you uncover a particularly good award rate, you have an opportunity to stay in one of their Category 1 hotels, or there is some sort of special event, points can be worth up to 3 cents or more.
+- It isn't hard to receive values of 1.75 cents per point on Hyatt award nights.
+Points can be worth up to 3 cents (or more) when hotel prices are higher than normal, you uncover a particularly good award rate, you have an opportunity to stay in one of their Category 1 hotels, or there is some sort of special event.
 You can also get very high value on paper, when you use your points to book Hyatt's most expensive hotels.
-But, always consider the price that the room is really worth to you, not the price they are asking for.
+But, always consider the price that the room is really worth to you, not the price they are asking.

 - If there are standard hotel rooms available, you can book them with your points.
-Hotels can decide whether they want to make upgraded rooms available.
+Hotels can decide whether they want to make upgraded rooms available at higher award costs.

 - Using points to upgrade paid stays often provides great value.
 You can upgrade a paid reservation to a Regency / Grand Club room for only 3,000 points per night, and to a Suite at only 6,000 points per night.
 Upgrading is especially valuable at more expensive hotels.

 - One nice thing about Hyatt award nights is that they waive any resort fees, making award nights relatively more valuable at hotels that add expensive resort fees to the bill.

 For more details see Our Complete Guide to the World of Hyatt.